talon-one/commercetools-talonone-accelerator/.github/CONTRIBUTING.md

-The following is a set of guidelines for contributing to the commercetools <-> Talon.One Connector Accelerator.
+The following is a set of guidelines for contributing to the commercetools <-> Talon.One Accelerator.

 ## Code of Conduct